aws-samples/aws-identitycenter-codepipeline-auto-assignment/README.md

     Additionally, the CodeBuild Project tracks and uses versioned objects in S3 to ensure integrity and prevent manual manipulation of configuration files.

 ### (Optional) Detect the manual modifications to the IAM Identity Center to trigger immediate baseline actions.
-- There are 2 optional AWS event rules in the identity-center-automation.template:
+- There are 2 optional AWS event rules in the templates/identity-center-automation.template:

     - ICManualActionDetectionRule1
       - Monitor the APIs from source 'sso.amazonaws.com'